 Sierra de Manantlán Biosphere Reserve

-The Sierra de Manantlán Biosphere Reserve is located in in the states of Colima and Jalisco in western Mexico.
+The Sierra de Manantlán Biosphere Reserve is in Colima and Jalisco in western Mexico.
 It is situated at the transition of the Nearctic and Neotropical biogeographic realms and encompasses parts of the Sierra Madre del Sur.

-Considered one of the most important protected areas in the western part of Mexico due to its rich natural resources, extension, and environmental role.
+It is considered one of the most important protected areas in the western part of Mexico due to its rich natural resources, extension, and environmental role.
 Besides providing a safe water source to more than 430,000 inhabitants, the Reserve is biologically diverse.

-The Sierra de Manantlán Biosphere Reserve features a wide range of altitudes, climates and soils.
-The effects of tectonic and volcanic activities and erosion are notable within the reserve.
+The Sierra de Manantlán Biosphere Reserve features many altitudes, climates and soils.
+In addition, the effects of tectonic and volcanic activities and erosion are notable within the Reserve.

-The reserve's varied and complex plant cover harbors a great wealth of flora.
+The Reserve's varied and complex plant cover harbors a wealth of flora.
 There are over 2,900 species of vascular plants belonging to 981 genera.
-Different types of forests are present in the reserve including mesophytic, cloud and dry deciduous as well as semi-deciduous tropical forests.
+In addition, different types of forests are present in the Reserve, including mesophytic, cloud and dry deciduous, and semi-deciduous tropical forests.

-Among the main values of the Sierra de Manantlán, in addition to its great wealth of species and its unique biogeographical characteristics, are the presence of endemic species.
+Among the central values of the Sierra de Manantlán, in addition to its great wealth of species and its unique biogeographical characteristics, are the presence of endemic species.

-Anthropologists know the region as 'Zona de Occidente', an area notably different from the rest of Mesoamerica.
-Some ceramic remnants, figurines and graves have been found, but there is little other material evidence.
+Anthropologists know the region as 'Zona de Occidente,' an area notably different from the rest of Mesoamerica.
+Some ceramic remnants, figurines and graves have been found, but there is little other evidence.

 Their living conditions are poor and marginal.
-Being one of the forgotten groups in Jalisco, their land rights have been ignored by commercial timber companies and by local administrators.
+Yet, as one of Jalisco's forgotten groups, commercial timber companies and local administrators have ignored their land rights.

-The biosphere reserve with its focus on people as an integral part of the ecosystem would appear well fitted to address the challenges of conserving wild relatives of important crops.
+The Biosphere Reserve, with its focus on people as an integral part of the ecosystem, would appear well-fitted to address the challenges of conserving wild relatives of essential crops.

 An example is wild maize (Zea diploperennis), discovered in the 1970s that led to the Biosphere Reserve designation in 1988.
-Populations of the wild annual relative (Mays ssp. parviglumis) and the 'Tabloncillo' and 'Reventador' races of maize, traditional for this area, are further targets for conservation.
+In addition, populations of the wild annual relative (Mays ssp. parviglumis) and the 'Tabloncillo' and 'Reventador' races of maize, traditional for this area, are other targets for conservation.

-The major goal of the reserve is to implement an alternative productive diversification of agrarian communities in ecotourism, sustainable forest management, agriculture and handicraft.
+The primary goal of the Reserve is to implement an alternative productive diversification of agricultural communities in ecotourism, sustainable forest management, agriculture and handicraft.